 Also, try not to keep using the same IP with the same fingerprint.
 Even a good IP can get burned if it acts too much like a bot.

-Browser Fingerprinting
+Browser fingerprinting

-IP checks are just the first layer — PerimeterX goes deeper by looking at how your browser or tool looks and acts.
+PerimeterX-protected website goes deeper by looking at how your browser or tool looks and acts.
 This part is called fingerprinting.

-Browser Fingerprinting means collecting small details about your setup to build a unique "digital ID."
+Browser fingerprinting means collecting small details about your setup to build a unique "digital ID."
 It's kind of like checking someone's clothes, voice, and handwriting at the same time.
 One thing alone might not tell much, but together they make a pretty clear picture.
-You'd be surprised how much info your browser gives away — your language, screen size, browser version, and a bunch of other stuff can all help websites figure out who (or what) you are.
+You'd be surprised how much info your browser gives away: your language, screen size, browser version, and a bunch of other stuff can all help websites figure out who (or what) you are.
 That's basically how tracking works, but that's a story for another day.

 Same with JavaScript: since the site can run code in your browser, it watches how your setup reacts.
 If things are missing, fake, or just behave strangely — that's a big red flag.